Ennikatariina/memo_app/README.md

 # Memo app
 ## This is a personal project.
 Take a picture and write a note about it.
 For example, Do you find it hard to remember the name of the last good wine you enjoyed?
-Take a picture of the bottle and jot down some notes.
+Take a picture of the bottle and write down some notes.
 You can refer back to them later and easily check which wine it was.

 ## React + TypeScript + Vite